Faycal is an experienced economist, university instructor and senior policy expert.

 He obtained his doctorate in agricultural economics from the University of Saskatchewan.
 Faycal has received Leadership Certificates from both University of Regina and University of Saskatchewan.

-Since coming to Canada in 1998, Faycal has lived in Saskatchewan for over 16 years.
-He has lived in Regina Gardiner Park for more than 9 years.
+Since coming to Canada in 1998, Faycal has lived in Saskatchewan for over 20 years.
+He has lived in Regina Gardiner Park for nearly fifteen years.
 He and his wife, Jean, have three young children.

 Faycal has a proven track record of providing common sense solutions to many issues facing the people of Saskatchewan.
-He led the development of public policies and economic analyses in Alberta and Saskatchewan for the past decade.
+In his roles as Senior Policy Advisor and Senior Economist, he led the development of significant public policies and economic analyses in Alberta and Saskatchewan for the past fifteen years.

-He has more than a decade experience as a Senior Policy Analyst/Advisor in both provinces.
-He has worked for the Saskatchewan Ministry of Economic and Cooperative Development, Saskatchewan Ministry of Social Services, Saskatchewan Housing Corporation, Alberta Ministry of Human Services, and he is currently working for the Saskatchewan Ministry of Labour Relations and Workplace Safety.
+Faycal has worked for the Saskatchewan Ministry of Economic and Cooperative Development, Saskatchewan Ministry of Social Services, Saskatchewan Housing Corporation, Alberta Ministry of Human Services, Saskatchewan Ministry of Labour Relations and Workplace Safety and he is currently working for Saskatchewan Ministry of Finance.

 While working for the Saskatchewan Ministry of Social Services, Faycal led the response to the Housing Task Force in 2008, by redesigning the Housing Supplement and indexing shelter allowance to assist low income residents dealing with housing affordability issues.
 He also provided recommendations that led to the launch of the SAID program (Saskatchewan Assured Income for Disability).